Michael-reni/FiveTasks/README.md

+## You Need Docker to run This Project.
+In case you don't have Docker, You can check each task In TaskController.php
 ## Open laravel project in IDE.
 You can customize some .env variables if you need.
 ## Open a terminal and type:
 ```